 d.
 Hard and cushioned bottom

-- Koalas have a hard cartilage at the end of their curved spine, which makes their bottoms hard.
+- Koalas have hard cartilage at the end of their curved spine, which makes their bottoms hard.

 e.
 Scent glands